1 Samuel 14

 The casting of lots - a way of determining God's will.
 And the lot falls on Jonathan.
 The truth will be confirmed by divination: Jonathan has broken the oath.
 And under Saul's rule, that means death.

 Jonathan confesses without fear.
 "I did but taste a little honey with the end of the rod that was in mine hand, and, lo, I must die."
-He does not hide the deed.
-He does not plead for mercy.
-He simply tells the truth.
-And Saul, hearing the truth, pronounces sentence: "Thou shalt surely die, Jonathan."
+He tells the truth.
+And Saul, hearing it, pronounces sentence: "Thou shalt surely die, Jonathan."

 The people rise.
-Not in rebellion against Saul, not as a revolution - but as a voice of truth higher than the king's rule.
+A voice of truth higher than the king's rule rises from the people themselves.
 "Shall Jonathan die, who hath wrought this great salvation in Israel?"
 They invoke God: "As the Lord liveth."
 They speak what is true: Jonathan acted with God that day.
 They did not consult the king when Jonathan climbed the cliff.
 They do not consult him now when they rescue Jonathan from death.
 The people are saved by the people.
-Israel is preserved not by Saul's authority, but by the wisdom that dwells in the people themselves - the wisdom that recognizes who has truly served the Lord.
+Israel is preserved by the wisdom that dwells in the people themselves - the wisdom that recognizes who has truly served the Lord.